onfido/castor/CONTRIBUTING.md

 Visual regression tests are run for all "All Combinations" stories, or you can add specs individually for other stories.

+Docker (and Compose) is used for running E2E tests, so first install it via Homebrew:

+    brew install --cask docker

+Then (only once) build the local container:

+    docker-compose build

-You can run UI tests as the CI would with:
+Now you can run UI tests with:

     yarn e2e

-That runs all specs and generates coverage reports.
+This runs all specs and generates coverage reports.

-Beware that environment differences between CI and your local machine might be enough for a diff to be detected.

-For writing tests locally:

-1. You can serve the app in E2E mode with:
+For writing tests locally, serve Storybook in E2E mode with

-   `yarn e2e:serve`
+    yarn e2e:serve

-2. Then in another terminal open Cypress with:
+Then in another terminal open Cypress with:

-   `yarn cypress open --env failOnSnapshotDiff=false`

-Alternatively you could use a single terminal with:

-    yarn concurrently -k -n ,cypress:open yarn:e2e:serve "yarn cypress open --env failOnSnapshotDiff=false"
+    yarn cypress open --env failOnSnapshotDiff=false

-For a nicer experience, [you can report snapshot diffs in your test results to console](https://github.com/jaredpalmer/cypress-image-snapshot#reporter):

-    --reporter cypress-image-snapshot/reporter
+If you're on a Mac, you can also use XQuartz to open Cypress within a Docker container and communicate to the host system GUI.
+This is an advanced feature.

+First, install XQuartz via Homebrew:

+    brew install --cask xquartz

+Restart computer after installation.

+Start XQuartz from command line, and make sure "Allow connections from network clients" is enabled in the preferences under "Security" tab:

+    open -a XQuartz

+Get the IP address of the host machine and allow X11 to accept incoming connections from that IP address:

+    IP=$(ipconfig getifaddr en0)
+    /usr/X11/bin/xhost + $IP

+Then open Cypress GUI (using same terminal window that had the IP address set):

+    DISPLAY=$IP:0 CYPRESS_baseUrl=http://host.docker.internal:6006 docker-compose -f docker-compose.yml -f docker-compose.mac-open.yml up --abort-on-container-exit --exit-code-from cypress

+Finally, in another terminal window serve the Storybook instance:

+    yarn e2e:serve

 If tests fail on image diffing, make sure no regression has been introduced.

 Diffed images are stored in `./coverage/e2e/.diff`.

-If you introduced visual changes intentionally and are sure it's how it should look, update the screenshot baselines by downloading `screenshots` artifacts in your PR's checks and copying the images into `./e2e/.snapshots`.
+If you introduced visual changes intentionally and are sure it's how it should look, update the screenshot baselines with:

+    yarn snapshot

+You may also download `screenshots` artifacts in your PR's checks, then copy the images into `./e2e/.snapshots`

 ### Build packages locally